 - Short text highlight: Easier to read and write!

-About a year ago when we redesign the business screen we created “Mini Review” to make writing review simpler.
-We’ve always kept “Classic Review” for elite users who contribute a lot of reviews to the platform here’s the overview of “Mini Review” and “Classic Review”
+About a year ago when we redesign the business screen we created “Mini-Review” to make writing reviews simpler.
+We’ve always kept “Classic Review” for elite users who contribute a lot of reviews to the platform here’s the overview of “Mini-Review” and “Classic Review”

 Since we’ve decided what we’d like to persuade users to do from the section above we rethink the Mini Review and came up with “Review Popup”.

-When users click on rating instead of getting a text field to fill they are met with a popup that asks them for menu recommendation, short highlight of the place and photos.
+When users click on rating instead of getting a text field to fill they are met with a popup that asks them for menu recommendations, the short highlight of the place, and photos.

 Turns out we see a 120% increase in conversion rate.

 The Review Popup makes the users’ tasks clearer.
-It’s far more in the users’ face.
+It’s far more in the users’ faces.
 That’s the reason for the increase.

 To top it off, we did something we should have done a long time ago.
 Writing a review requires users to be logged in.
-We let the users fill in the details before asking them to log-in or signup.
-Once people put it the effort to fill in the detail they are much less likely to abandon when asked to log-in.
+We let the users fill in the details before asking them to log in or signup.
+Once people put in the effort to fill in the detail they are much less likely to abandon when asked to log in.

 This improves the conversion dramatically.
 We gain 40% more new reviewers per week.